Wednesday, December 17, 2008

 d) Banking--borrowing money from the banks.

-4.Since these activities are generate services rather than goods it is also called Service sect
+4.Since these activities are generate services rather than goods it is also called Service sector.

 Q. How do we count the various goods and services and know the total production in each sector?